 And now it’s time for something different.
 Although Cape Town is overflowing with exquisite wildlife and unreal natural reserves, the city offers so much more than that.
 The Diamond Museum for example, is one of its hidden attractions.
 It is located at the Clock Tower Precinct, near the V&A Waterfront and the whole ensemble of diamonds was a gift from a famous jeweler.
 The non-profit organization’s purpose is to make people value the cultural meaning of a diamond as well, not just its monetary value.
 They say diamonds are a girl’s best friend; so if you want to take your wife someplace nice and romantic, the Diamond Museum is an excellent choice.

 Green Point Urban Park

 Cape Town’s Green Point Park was recently redeveloped and reinstated.
 The fauna and flora of this natural wonder is kept alive by the streams of Table Mountain.
 The rivers maintain the park’s humidity, and thus the whole biodiversity thrives.
-Onsite, travelers will come across all sorts of indigenous plants, lots of rare birds, insects and animals.
+Onsite, travelers will come across all sorts of indigenous plants, lots of rare birds, insects, and animals.
 After the New Year party, having a relaxing picnic with the family in Green Point Park is exactly what you need.

 Cape Town doesn’t have uninteresting attractions.
 Each and every corner of the city is special and unique in its very own way.
-The Table Mountain National Park is the city’s virtual guardian, while the natural landscapes beautify the surroundings and make them irresistible to travellers and locals alike.
+The Table Mountain National Park is the city’s virtual guardian, while the natural landscapes beautify the surroundings and make them irresistible to travelers and locals alike.
 The abundant vegetation and wealth of attractions will make you want to move to Cape Town.
 If you’re really trying to make some changes for your new year, maybe that’s not such a bad idea after all.